What is an employer 401(k) match?

 No vesting period, so you retain 100% ownership immediately.

-A vesting “cliff,” in which you retain 0% ownership until your employment period reaches an established length of time (e.g. wait five years to gain 100% of ownership).
+A vesting “cliff,” in which you retain 0% ownership of your employer contribution until your employment period reaches an established length of time (e.g. wait three years to gain 100% of ownership).

-Graded vesting gradually grants you ownership over the matched contributions over a period of time (e.g. gain 20% of ownership every year until you get 100% ownership on year five).
+Graded vesting gradually grants you ownership over the employer contributions over a period of time (e.g. gain 20% of ownership every year until you get 100% ownership in year five).

 Timing payments for maximum effect

 Many employers match their contribution schedule to their employees’ contribution schedules.
-In other words, any pay period during which you make a tax-deferred contribution, your employer does, too.
-However, every employer is slightly different, and the plan manager in your company can help everyone optimize their contribution plans to maximize the employer match program.
+In other words, any pay period during which you make a deferral contribution, your employer makes a matching contribution as well.
+However, every employer is slightly different, and the plan administrator can assist you with questions on optimizing your contribution deductions to receive the maximum matching contribution.

 What if I have a Roth 401(k)?

 Roth 401(k) accounts, like Roth IRAs, accept post-tax contributions, or contributions on which you pay income taxes now but don’t have to pay upon withdrawal.
-However, many employers will put their contributions in a separate pre-tax, or “traditional,” 401(k) account.
-Check your plan details for more information.
+However, in most cases, employer matching contributions will be deposited pre-tax and subject to income tax upon withdrawal.

-The average employer 401(k) match is at an all-time high — See how yours compares
+The average employer 401(k) match amount is at an all-time high: See how yours compares

 Many retirement professionals recommend that individuals put at least 15% of their annual income into retirement accounts.
-Employer match contributions reached an all-time high average of 4.7% in 2019, and that can be a powerful incentive for employees.
+Employer match contributions reached an all-time high average of 4.8% in Q1 2023, and that can be a powerful incentive for employees.
 Employers who want to encourage employee retention and good financial planning among their employees can use match programs to help their employees save and attract talented prospects to their company.
+In fact, according to a 2022 study by WTW, strong retirement plans are an increasingly important employee benefit, causing many companies to enhance their offerings.

 If you want to learn more about your 401(k), we’re here to help.
-Contact our team at Human Interest today to learn about our flexible management tools and how to help your employees save for their retirement.
+Contact our support team at Human Interest today to learn about our flexible management tools and how to help your employees save for their retirement.
+And if you want your company to start offering a 401(k), you can also read our Employee’s Guide to Asking Your Manager or Boss for a 401(k) for your company.